2009 United Kingdom local elections: New authorities

 Elections were held for five new unitary authorities.
 All councillors were elected at this election.

+Isles of Scilly

+The Council of the Isles of Scilly was created by the Local Government Act 1888, meaning they lie outside the classifications of authorities used in the rest of England.

 Mayoral elections

 A mayoral election was also due to be held in Stoke-on-Trent, however voters in the city voted to abolish the directly elected mayor system in a referendum held in October 2008.
 The referendum decided to replace the mayor and executive system with a council leader and cabinet system of local government.